Hyeju1996/cpnt201-a4-david/README.md

 (Include name as a link to the person's github repo)

-- Maintainer: David
+- Maintainer: David Ha
-- Collaborator: Hyeju
+- Collaborator: Hyeju Hong
-- Contributor: Jesse
+- Contributor: Jesse Thadi

 ## Rules